A medical professional reviews software as a medical device (SaMD) on a tablet.

 The FDA defines Software as a Medical Device (SaMD) as “software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.”
 In simple terms, SaMD is the device.
 It isn’t software that just supports a physical device; it performs a medical function independently.
 This means SaMD can be used to diagnose, prevent, monitor, or treat diseases.
 For example, an app that uses a smartphone camera to detect signs of skin cancer is SaMD, as is software that analyzes data from a heart rate monitor to identify arrhythmias.
 The software itself provides the medical insight.

-SaMD vs. Software in a Medical Device (SiMD)
+SaMD vs. SiMD: What’s the Difference?in a Medical Device (SiMD)

 It’s easy to confuse SaMD with Software in a Medical Device (SiMD), but the distinction is critical for regulatory purposes.
 SiMD is software that is an essential part of a physical medical device.
 Think of it as the embedded software that makes hardware function—it can’t do its job without the device, and the device can’t do its job without it.
 A classic example is the software controlling an infusion pump or a pacemaker.
 SaMD, on the other hand, is standalone and can run on general-purpose hardware like a smartphone.
 This key difference is why SaMD requires a unique regulatory approach.